-The following system represents the various grades which are assigned to courses at the College.
+The following table represents grades which are assigned to courses at the College.
 No grade less than a "C" is acceptable for graduation purposes within the student's program of study.
 The grading system for Savannah Technical College is as follows: